kmfolgar/kmartinez.com/cv.md

 ### Affiliated Organizations and Societies

-- Urban Health Network for Latin America and the Caribbean, Drexel University.
 - Society for Epidemiologic Research – SER-
-- Scientific Society of Guatemala
+- American Public Health Association
 - College of Physicians and Surgeons of Guatemala
-- American Public Health Association
 - College of Physicians of Philadelphia, Public Health Section.
+- Urban Health Network for Latin America and the Caribbean, Drexel University.